 Edinburgh Doctoral College Scholarships

-Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study, approximately £15,590 per year.
+Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study (for reference, UKRI rate for 2023/24 is £18,622).
 Subject to satisfactory progress, the scholarship is offered for 3 and a half years (or pro-rata for part time).

 Please check the Entry Requirements for your proposed programme of study for details of other acceptable English language qualifications.